-22. Letter of No Prejudice
+17B.
+Letter of No Prejudice

-The Commission will consider approval of a Letter of No Prejudice (LONP) to advance a project programmed in the Local Partnership Competitive Program Approval of the LONP will allow the implementing agency to begin work and incur eligible expenses prior to allocation.
-The LONP Guidelines are on the Commission's website.
+The Commission will consider approval of a Letter of No Prejudice to advance a project programmed in the Local Partnership Competitive Program Approval of the Letter of No Prejudice will allow the implementing agency to begin work and incur eligible expenses prior to allocation.
+The Letter of No Prejudice Guidelines are available on the Commission's website.

-23. Timely Use of Funds
+18B.
+Timely Use of Funds